 HOW TO APPLY

 Applications are made on-line at the IWGA website (iwga.org).
-Criteria for the Julia Dodds Award include: Character, Scholarship, Leadership, and Sportsmanship.
+Criteria for both awards include: Character, Scholarship, Leadership, and Sportsmanship.
 Only one application should be submitted; all applicants will be considered for each award.

 Those interested in applying should send documentation of academic status (year in school and gpa) and name of high school.
 Two letters of recommendation are required and can be from high school principal, high school teachers, or anyone who has knowledge of the applicant.
 Each applicant should write a personal narrative which describes your extracurricular activities, expresses things that have impacted your life, and outlines your plans for the future.
 Also, please enclose a recent photo.